bquast/diagonals/cran-comments.md

 - win-builder (devel and R 3.2.0)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or notes